Dem Boneless Bones

-Let’s say you have a bone “left over” from processing a bone-in rib eye that you prepared as per the recipe posted HERE.
-Or even some scraps of fatty meat left over from the procedure described HERE.
-You can use it to make a sauce just like people in the FB Group are always complimenting me on as if it was difficult.
+Let’s say you have some scraps of fatty meat left over from the procedure described HERE.
+You can use them to make a sauce just like people in the FB Group are always complimenting me on as if it was difficult.
 It’s not.
 It takes a little while, which means you wait.
 Waiting is not hard.
 More on that later.

 Strain the sauce/stock.
-The yield should be approximately 24 oz/350 ml.
+The yield should be approximately 32 oz/1 liter.
 Refrigerate the stock and the excess fat will form a crust on the top that is easily removed.

 In this state, the stock can be seasoned to taste, thickened with roux and used as what is colloquially referred to as “brown gravy.”
 If you reduce 2 oz/60 ml of the stock by half, gradually incorporate 1.
 5 oz/45 ml of cold butter and season very lightly (sodium occurs naturally in meat), you end up with something like this: That’s not hard.
 Teaching my wife how to use her iPhone for anything other than just making a keypad phone call is harder.
 It takes about the same amount of time.